Ahmad Kasravi: Death of first wife

 In Tehran, he wrote articles about the mourning for Nader Shah Afshar's grave, which led to his acquaintance with Esperanto groups.
 He also had meetings and discussions with Baha'is.
 In the meantime, he was appointed head of the Tabriz Judiciary, which he refused.
 Meanwhile, Kasravi had not yet brought his family to Tehran and did not have enough money to do so.
 In the meantime, he was offered membership in the Tabriz Appeal, which he accepted.
 In February, he set out for Tabriz, where snow and storm kept him on the road for twenty days.
 At this time, Azerbaijan, like other parts of Iran, was in turmoil, and Simko Shikak had conquered Urmia.
 The judiciary has also suffered a lot of corruption, as Kasravi said.
-The newspaper Molla Nasraddin, which was published in Azerbaijan after the Caucasus uprising at the time, also covered the devastation in humorous language.
+The magazine Molla Nasraddin, which was published in Azerbaijan after the Caucasus uprising at the time, also covered the devastation in humorous language.
 However, Kasravi did not stay in Tabriz for more than three weeks, as Zia ol Din Tabatabaee took power in a coup d'etat and he had ordered the closure of the judiciary on 14 March.
 Thus Kasravi became unemployed again and faced poverty.
 In 1922, Tabatabaee was ousted and replaced by Ahmad Ghavam, but the judiciary remained closed.
 At this time, the Bolsheviks had looted Kasravi's brother's shop in Baku, and when he returned to Tabriz, Shahsevans took the rest of his property.
 Inevitably, Kasravi left his books to his brother to open a library and not be unemployed.
 At this time, Mukhbar al-Saltanah, who had a good relationship with Kasravi, paid Kasravi's remaining salary, and he paid his debts, and he was somewhat out of trouble.
 He wanted to go to Tehran when his wife fell ill.
 At this time, he and a group of thinkers were trying to spread Esperanto in Tabriz.
 At the end of September of that year, Kasravi's wife's condition worsened and her hands and feet became swollen.
 Doctors determined that he had dehydration and needed surgery.
 After the operation, she recovered for two days, but on the second night she died suddenly and Kasravi was deeply saddened.
 Kasravi's first wife was his youngest cousin, and Kasravi had no attachment to her and was forced to marry her only at the insistence of her family; But after the marriage, according to Kasravi, the woman had put her love in Kasravi's heart with her purity and simplicity.